The views from Santa Maria Madalena, Madeira. Photosbypatrik/Shutterstock

 Eat an espetada

 Madeira’s signature dish is espetada, chunks of beef marinated in garlic and bay leaves, skewered on a laurel branch or metal skewer and grilled.
-To serve, the skewers are hung from unique contraptions, and diners pair them with bolo do caco, a type of bread made in part with sweet potato that’s toasted and slathered with garlic butter; milho frito, cubes of deep-fried polenta; and a green salad.
+When served, the skewers arrive hung from unique contraptions.
+Diners pair them with bolo do caco, a type of bread made in part with sweet potato that’s toasted and slathered with garlic butter; milho frito, cubes of deep-fried polenta; and a green salad.

-It’s a delicious combination of dishes, not to mention the perfect post-levada-walk meal.
-It’s also a fun way to eat, with espetada venues in Madeira ranging from butcher shops, where you choose your cut and grill your own skewer, to old-school restaurants.
+It’s a delicious combination of flavors and ingredients – not to mention the perfect post-levada-walk meal.
+It’s also a fun way to eat, with espetada venues in Madeira ranging from butcher shops (where you choose your cut and grill your own skewer) to old-school restaurants.

 My favorite thing to do in Madeira

-I love digging into regional food; The Sunday market in Santo António da Serra, a mountaintop village in the island’s east, is Madeira’s culinary scene in miniature.
+I love digging into regional food – and the Sunday market in Santo António da Serra, a mountaintop village in the island’s east, is Madeira’s culinary scene in miniature.
 Vendors assemble in the early morning and bring a huge variety of tropical fruits – bananas, of course, but also passionfruit, guava, papaya, custard apple, pitanga, tamarillo and other fruit generally more associated with South America.

 There are also beautiful vegetables, baked goods, dried herbs and local honey, among other items.
 A handful of stalls sell simple prepared foods, and a butcher provides a grill and tables for a DIY espetada.
 The market has a particular emphasis on drinks, with vendors selling pitchers of poncha, local cider, and even boozy coffee drinks, all of which are paired with dentinhos – snacks that can range from deep-fried pork rinds to a tiny salad of favas.